MarcCarranza/lodgify-test/README.md

 ### **Error Handler**

-After some failed requested because the connection crashed, I made a basic error handler that shows a generic message, it can be tested by adding:
+After some failed requests because of an unreliable connection, I made a basic error handler which shows a generic message.
+It can be tested by adding:

 ```
 throw Error